 Blog - How to brake on roller skates?

 You're a rollerskater.
-Knowing how to brake in skate is essential to gain in freedom and pleasure.
+Knowing how to brake with roller skates is essential to gain in freedom and pleasure.
 We will explore your learning basics.
-Whether you are a novice or experienced skaters, we have gather the most helpful practices to progress.
+Whether you are a novice or experienced skater, we have gathered the most helpful practices to progress.

 To enrich your experience and understanding, we integrate tutorial videos to improve pedagogy.
-Each brake is filmed from three point of view.
+Each brake is filmed from three points of view.
 The skate pleasure is within your reach.

 Roller skate history is full of twists, through the ages and according to the sport practiced or trends.
 Braking types evolve, as much as their names.
 Let's share together our experience as skaters, influenced by our points of view and our knowledge.
 These techniques can be performed both in quad skates and inline, except for braking on the toe stops, specific accessories of quad skate.